nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 #### Wedding Fields

 - **Wedding Name**:
-    - Cannot be blank.
+    - Cannot be blank
+    - Must follow same restrictions as Person names:
+           - Maximum 70 characters
+           - Can only contain alphabets, spaces, apostrophes (') and hyphens (-)
 - **Date**:
-    - Must be in `YYYY-MM-DD` format.
+    - Must be in `YYYY-MM-DD` format
+    - Must be a valid calendar date
 - **Venue**:
+    - Optional field - only validated when v/ prefix is provided
-    - Cannot be blank or consist only of whitespace when provided.
+    - When provided, cannot be blank or consist only of whitespace
 - **Client**:
     - A client can have only one wedding at a time.